Hafnium780/Hafnium780.github.io/schoology-grades/README.md

 Uses the Schoology API to obtain grades, loads and grabs the title of assignment pages if the API does not provide one.

-Currently the Greasy Fork version is the most up to date.
+Currently the Greasy Fork version is the most up to date, but is somewhat broken on Firefox.

 ## Installation (Greasy Fork)
 https://greasyfork.org/en/scripts/467597-schoology-grades/